ucsb-cs16-s19-nichols/ucsb-cs16-s19-nichols.github.io/_lab/lab00.md

 2. If you don't already have your @umail.ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.

-3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CMPSC16, F18, Nichols), and click the "join course button".
+3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CS16-S19-Nichols), and click the "join course button".
 That will automatically send you an invitation to join the course organization on github.
 If this step doesn't work for you, ask your TA to add you to the organization manually.

-4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cs16-f18-nichols>).
+4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cs16-s19-nichols>).
 Click on the invitation link and accept it.
-You can also go straight to <https://github.com/ucsb-cs16-f18-nichols> and see the invitation there (if you're logged in).
+You can also go straight to <https://github.com/ucsb-cs16-s19-nichols> and see the invitation there (if you're logged in).
 Accept the invitation that appears in your browser (from step 3) or log into your account on [https://github.com/](https://github.com/) to accept the invitation.

 ## Get setup with gradescope